 Peak Time Savings is a program from ComEd that pays customers back for using less electricity.
 ComEd will credit your electric bill when you reduce your electricity use during Peak Time Savings Hours, which typically occur for a few hours between 11 a.m. and 7 p.m. – when most air conditioners are on, stores are open and factories are running.

-Only customers in homes with smart meters and who are not enrolled in conflicting programs are eligible to participate.
+Customers in homes with smart meters and who are not enrolled in conflicting programs are eligible to participate.
 Additionally, if you are a net metering customer, you are not eligible to participate in the PTS program because you are already reimbursed for reducing your electric usage.

 You have a smart meter if the meter number on your bill begins with a '2.'
 Check the 'Meter Information' box near the top of the back of your bill.
 Smart meters also have a Silver Spring Networks or Aclara sticker affixed at the top of the face of the meter.
 Smart meters do not have spinning dials on their faces.

 Yes.
 You can participate regardless of who supplies your electricity.

 ComEd is offering this program to encourage customers to use less electricity during times when it is most in demand.
 This can help reduce the need for fossil-fuel power plants, lowering the emissions that would otherwise be released into the atmosphere.